Home / Brush-Footed (Nymphalidae) / White Peacock (Anartia jatrophae)

 Eggs

-Distribution/Range From the southern parts of the United States to Argentina, and throughout the West Indies
+Distribution The White Peacock Butterfly is found from the southern United States to Argentina and throughout the West Indies.

-Territory size Host-plant territories are typically 15 meters in diameter
+Territory Size They protect territories around their host plants, typically 15 meters in diameter.

 Did You Know?

-• The peacock butterfly is often seen basking in the sun on the ground with its wings wide open.
+• The White Peacock Butterfly is often found basking in the sun with its wings wide open, absorbing warmth and perhaps signaling to potential mates.

 White Peacock Butterfly Host Plants